Information Science Major, B.S.

 The dual bachelor’s–master’s program is intended to enable information science majors to obtain both their bachelor’s and master’s degrees by early planning of an undergraduate program that integrates well with the graduate degree requirements for either a master’s in information science (M.S.I.S.) or a master’s in library science (M.S.L.S).

 Applying to the dual-degree program occurs in two steps.
 First, the student must apply to the B.S.I.S. program with intent to pursue the dual degree.
-The student must apply to the master’s program in the sixth, seventh, or eighth semester of undergraduate study.
-For admission to study at the master’s level in the fall semester, students should meet the application deadline in the prior spring, and for admission in the spring semester, the prior fall.
-In other words, students must apply in time to be continually enrolled, with no “gap” semester.
+The student must apply to the master’s program in the seventh semester of undergraduate study for admission for the following fall.
 The curriculum for the dual degree can be found on the SILS website.

-Up to 12 credit hours of information science coursework taken while an undergraduate can be applied to the master’s degree if the coursework is not also used to satisfy the graduation requirements for the bachelor’s degree.
+Up to 12 credits hours for information science coursework taken while an undergraduate can be double counted between the B.S.I.S the M.S.L.S or the M.S.I.S.
 The requirements for the master’s degree can be found in the Graduate Catalog.

-Students interested in the dual-degree program are strongly advised to consult the director of undergraduate studies or the undergraduate student services coordinator at SILS in their sophomore year to discuss eligibility and an appropriate plan of study.
+Students interested in the dual-degree program are strongly advised to consult the director of undergraduate studies or the assistant director of undergraduate advising and programs at SILS in their sophomore year to discuss eligibility and an appropriate plan of study.

 Honors in Information Science